Your heart

 - The left ventricle pumps the oxygen-rich blood into the aorta through the aortic valve and out to the rest of your body.

-- The oxygen-rich blood travels throughout your body.
-Veins carry the oxygen-poor body back to the right atrium.
-The right atrium fills with oxygen-poor blood.
-The cycle begins again.
+- The oxygen-rich blood travels throughout arteries in your body.
+Veins carry the oxygen-poor blood back to the right atrium.
+The right atrium fills with oxygen-poor blood, and then the cycle begins again.

 The heart’s electrical system